Vampire-Bite Chocolate Raspberry Cupcakes

 FAQ

-- The raspberry filling is runny and will not stay put, how do I fix it?
+- My raspberry filling is too thin; how can I fix it?

 - Can I use fresh raspberries instead of frozen?